Segmented GRAND: Complexity Reduction through Sub-Pattern Combination: Segmented GRAND: Error Sub-patterns

 \end{lemma} \begin{proof} Let us first take a row $\bh_j$ and $\cS_j=\supp(\bh_j)$.
 In this case, we only consider the error sequences satisfying $|\cS_j\cap\supp(\bhe)|\text{ mod }2= s_j$ in the search space.
 Then, the size of the constrained search space will be

 Generalizing \eqref{eq:single_const} for $p$ constraints, we have \end{proof}

 So far, we have defined the segments and the corresponding error sub-patterns.
-In \cite{rowshan-const_GRAND}, we provided an efficient scheme to evaluate the outputs of a single error pattern generator of the conventional ORBGRAND with respect to the segments' constraint in \eqref{eq:even_odd} before checking the codebook membership by \eqref{eq:check}.
-The drawback of the proposed method is that we still have to generate invalid patterns although we can discard them to avoid the computationally more complex operation of codebook membership checking.
+In \cite{rowshan-const_GRAND}, we provided an efficient scheme shown in Fig. \ref{fig:pre_eval} to evaluate the outputs of a single test error pattern generator of the ORBGRAND with respect to the segments' constraint in \eqref{eq:even_odd} before checking the codebook membership by \eqref{eq:check}.
+However, this paper suggests using multiple error pattern generators shown in Fig. \ref{fig:sub_patterns} that only produce valid sub-patterns simultaneously for the associated segments.
+Hence, the pre-evaluation stage in Fig. \ref{fig:pre_eval} is no longer required.

-In this paper, our goal is to entirely avoid generating invalid error patterns with respect to the parity constraints of the segments.
-To this end, we need multiple error pattern generators that only produce valid sub-patterns simultaneously for the associated segments.
-Note that we can have a single pattern generator that produces sub-patterns for the segments successively at the cost of longer latency.
 This sub-pattern-based approach is discussed in the next section in detail.
-Figs. \ref{fig:pre_eval} and \ref{fig:sub_patterns} illustrate the difference between the approaches in this paper and in \cite{rowshan-const_GRAND}.
-As can be seen, the pre-evaluation in Fig. \ref{fig:pre_eval} can save the codebook membership checking operation.
-Whereas the error patterns generated based on the valid sub-patterns in Fig. \ref{fig:sub_patterns} do not need any pre-evaluation.